5/6/2025

 John Pergenzer

 Thanks, John.
 Moving to slide 10.
 Although certain product categories source materials from countries impacted by recently announced or potential tariffs, we believe ACOR should be in a net benefit position.
 While the magnitude and precise details of various tariffs may continue to evolve over the upcoming quarters, this slide illustrates ACOR's geographic manufacturing footprint with its long-lived assets relative to its revenue generation.
 Additionally, we've outlined the relevant impacts tariffs may create for each of our key product areas.
 Finally, turning to slide 11, as we've said before, the electrical industry is a great place to be.
 Our financial profile remains strong and our diverse portfolio of domestically manufactured electrical infrastructure products provide solutions for nearly all types of construction and markets.
 Our domestic manufacturing footprint paired with our predominantly domestic customer base positions us well to serve our customers in the markets they operate.
-As demand for electricity intensifies and the design and requirements change, ACOR is prepared with high-quality solutions to enable growth and ensure safe distribution of electricity to data centers, manufacturing locations, hospitals, and homes.
+As demand for electricity intensifies and the design of requirements change, ACQOR is prepared with high-quality solutions to enable growth and ensure safe distribution of electricity to data centers, manufacturing locations, hospitals, and homes.
 Our products and solutions are situated well with secular tailwinds for increased electrification.
-We remain focused a balanced and disciplined approach to capital deployment by returning cash to shareholders through a combination of share repurchases and quarterly cash dividends and investing to grow the business.
-Through it all, we are guided by our strategy, our process, and our people, the three fundamentals of the ACOR business system.
+We remain focused on a balanced and disciplined approach to capital deployment by returning cash to shareholders through a combination of share repurchases and quarterly cash dividends and investing to grow the business.
+Through it all, we are guided by our strategy, our process, and our people, the three fundamentals of the ATCOR business system.
 With that, we thank you again for joining our call this morning.
 Now, we'll turn it to the operator to open the line for questions.

 speaker

-Operator
+Conference Operator

-At this time, I would like to remind everyone in order to ask a question, press star then the number one on your telephone keypad.
+At this time, I would like to remind everyone, in order to ask a question, press star, then the number one on your telephone keypad.
 We'll pause for just a moment to compile the Q&A roster.
 Your first question comes from the line of Chris Moore, CJS Securities.
 Please go ahead.

 speaker